-The aws:storagegateway/gateway:Gateway resource, part of the Pulumi AWS provider, provisions a Storage Gateway appliance that bridges on-premises or cloud environments with AWS storage services.
-This guide focuses on three capabilities: gateway type selection (S3, FSx, tape, volume), Active Directory integration, and local cache configuration.
+The aws:storagegateway/gateway:Gateway resource, part of the Pulumi AWS provider, activates and configures a Storage Gateway appliance: its type (file, tape, or volume), network identity, and protocol settings.
+This guide focuses on three capabilities: gateway type selection, Active Directory integration for SMB, and cached vs stored volume modes.

-Storage Gateway requires a deployed VM (on-premises or EC2) that Pulumi can reach on port 80 for activation.
-Gateways may reference Active Directory domains or EBS volumes for cache storage.
+Storage Gateway requires a running VM appliance (EC2 or on-premises) and network access from Pulumi on port 80 during activation.
 The examples are intentionally small.
-Combine them with your own VM deployment, networking, and storage configuration.
+Combine them with your own VM infrastructure, cache disk configuration, and maintenance schedules.

 Deploy an S3 file gateway for NFS/SMB access